Is the Jungfrau Travel Pass worth it? An honest review

 It doesn’t include the activities like ziplining and mountain carts though, you’ll need to pay for these separately.

-Does the Jungfrau Travel Pass include Schiltorn?
+Does the Jungfrau Travel Pass include Schilthorn?

 Can I visit somewhere more than once with a Jungfrau Travel Pass?